women holding the product

 One critical area of relevance in understanding current behaviour is the sense of job security.
 While 36% of employed Australians expressed some concern over their job security in our recent research, that level has been relatively stable over the past two years and is well below what we saw at the start of the pandemic.
 It’s a function of sustained low unemployment levels.
 In part, it perhaps helps explain the resilient spending behaviour that the Reserve Bank of Australia (RBA) has been trying to reign in with the rapid-fire interest rate rises over the past 14 months.

-Women making contactless payment through her watch
+Women making contactless transaction through her watch

 2